SQL UNION vs UNION ALL: Differences You Need to Know

 FROM orders;

-Note that both datasets must SELECT the same number, type, and order of columns, or SQL will throw an error.
+Note that both datasets must SELECT the same number, type, and order of columns, or it will throw an SQL error.

 Set operators to combine identical datasets